Table of Contents

 What causes transient ischemic attack (TIA)?

+All strokes are caused by reduction or loss of blood flow.
 The most common cause is a blood clot.
 This is same for a major stroke.
 Blood clots are caused by cholesterol buildup.
 As cholesterol blocks your arteries, it forms a blood clot.
 Eventually, the clot breaks free.
 The clot travels to your brain.
-That’s where the mini stroke occurs.
+That’s where the TIA occurs.
 Managing your cholesterol levels through diet, exercise, and medicine lowers your risk.

 Other medical conditions can increase your chances of having a stroke.
 These include high blood pressure, diabetes, and obesity.
 Lifestyle changes can reduce the risk of stroke.
 This includes not smoking and limiting alcohol.
 Other risks include age, heredity, gender, and ethnicity.
 If you’ve had one stroke, you are at a higher risk of having another one.

 How is transient ischemic attack (TIA) diagnosed?

 It’s difficult to identify a TIA from a major stroke as it’s happening.
 Self-awareness is important.
 Getting to a hospital or calling 911 also is important.
 That’s because treating a TIA or major stroke fast prevents further damage.
 A doctor will perform a physical exam.
 He or she will ask you about your medical history.
 This includes questions about other medical conditions and your lifestyle.
 A TIA may only last minutes but could last longer.
 You, a family member or friend should remember your symptoms and what time they began.
 All tests and exams will happen after you have the TIA.

 The doctor will perform an exam that will include listening to your heart and lungs and testing you for signs of numbness, weakness, or other neurologic problems.

 Certain imaging tests can diagnose a stroke.
 They include: